anidl/multi-downloader-nx/docs/GET-STARTED.md

 ### Widevine

-Wherever you got your Widevine CDM from, its either going to be a single `.wvd` file or a pair of `.bin` and `.pem` files.
+If you have a Widevine CDM key dump, its either going to be a single `.wvd` file or a pair of `.bin` and `.pem` files. \
 In any case, multi-downloader-nx supports both formats.
 Place them in the `widevine` folder and you are good to go.

 The only requirement is that the CDM is a L3 CDM.
 File type/name does not matter.